Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Proposed Distributed Task Allocation and Congestion-Aware Early-Exit

-We adopt a distributed approach for UAVs because the network spans a large geographic area with dynamic UAVs.
-Centralizing the network would lead to significant communication overhead.
-Our decision-making focuses on offloading the current machine learning computation to the least utilized node.
-Utilization is determined by the aggregated computing capability of nodes, considering the resources of neighboring nodes. \\ Nodes with powerful neighbors or central positions are more advantageous for task allocation.
+Our decision-making focuses on offloading the current computation to the least utilized node and the utilization is determined by the \emph{aggregated computation capability} ($\phi$) of nodes, considering the resources of neighboring nodes.

+In other words, the \emph{aggregated computation capability} can be viewed as a resource-aware centrality score, where classical centrality metrics (such as degree, betweenness and eigenvector) quantify how well-positioned a node is based purely on network topology.
+On the other hand our score reflects how effective a node would be for task allocation when both \emph{neighbor influence} and \emph{system resources} (compute and link delay) matter.

+Nodes with powerful neighbors or central positions are more advantageous for task allocation.
 To identify such nodes, we aim to utilize graph centrality measures.
 Metrics like eigenvector centrality, which propagate importance through neighbors, appear suitable for capturing this effect.
+Eigenvector style centrality metrics are particularly relevant here because they are \emph{neighbor-recursive} meaning that a node becomes important because it is connected to other important nodes~\cite{eigenvector,pagerank}.
 However, computing eigenvector centrality requires global normalization at every iteration, making it impractical for a fully distributed and rapidly changing UAV network.

-To address this issue, we propose using aggregated computation capability instead of eigenvector centrality.
-This metric preserves the neighbor-based recursive structure while removing the need for global normalization.
-Eigenvector centrality updates each node using the contributions of its neighbors, and our formulation mirrors this idea: each node’s effective computation capability is updated based on its own resources and the aggregated capability of its neighbors.
+To avoid global coordination while preserving the same neighbor-recursive intuition, we replace eigenvector centrality with the \emph{aggregated computation capability}.
+Unlike classic centralities, $\phi$ is interpreted as an effective processing rate (in terms of GFLOPs) under local load sharing, and it explicitly incorporates communication delay and computation capabilities.
+Moreover, unlike eigenvector centrality, it can be updated using only one-hop information without any global normalization.
+In essence, each node updates its effective computation capability using only its own resources and the aggregated capability of its one-hop neighbors.
+At time $t$, we model the swarm as a time-varying graph and define the one-hop neighbor set of node $v_i$ as: